The current position: | Home page |

 |

-The establishment of Jiangsu as a province dates back to the 6th year of Emperor Kangxi’s reign in the Qing Dynasty (1667).
-Jiangsu’s “jiang” was picked up from “Jiangning” (江宁) and “su” from “Suzhou” (苏州), and Jiangsu was usually abbreviated as “Su” (苏).
+The establishment of Jiangsu as a province dates back to the sixth year under the reign of Emperor Kangxi (AD 1667) of the Qing Dynasty (AD 1636-1912).
+Jiangsu, whose name was derived from the initial characters of Jiangning (江宁) and Suzhou (苏州) prefectures in ancient times, was usually abbreviated as Su (苏).

-The Ming Dynasty (AD 1368-1644), in its early years, established its capital in Yingtian, which was called first Nanjing and later Jingshi and then back to Nanjing after Emperor Zhu Di relocated the capital to Beijing.
-The local government in Nanjing administered the region roughly covering the present Jiangsu Province, Anhui Province and Shanghai.
+The Ming Dynasty (AD 1368-1644), in its early years, established its capital in Yingtianfu, which was called first Nanjing and later Jingshi and then back to Nanjing after Emperor Zhu Di relocated the capital to Beijing.
+The local government in Nanjing administered the region roughly covering present-day Jiangsu Province, Anhui Province and Shanghai.
 Early in the Qing Dynasty (AD 1636-1912), Nanjing’s administrative position was abolished and the area originally administered by Nanjing was renamed as Jiangnan Province.
-In the 6th year of the Kangxi Period (AD 1667), Jiangnan Province was split into Jiangsu Province and Anhui Province.
-At the very beginning, Jiangsu governed seven prefectures including Jiangning, Suzhou, Songjiang, Changzhou, Zhenjiang, Huai’an and Yangzhou plus the county of Xuzhou, with the seat of the provincial government found in Suzhou.
-At the end of Qing Dynasty, it had under its jurisdiction eight prefectures, three directly-ruled counties and one directly-ruled department.
+In the 6th year during the reign of Emperor Kangxi (AD 1667) of the Qing Dynasty, Jiangnan Province was split into Jiangsu Province and Anhui Province, marking the establishment of Jiangsu as a single province.
+The name was a combination of the first letters of Jiangning and Suzhou, usually abbreviated as Su.
+At the very beginning, Jiangsu governed seven prefectures of Jiangning, Suzhou, Songjiang, Changzhou, Zhenjiang, Huai’an and Yangzhou, as well as Xuzhou County.
+At the end of the Qing Dynasty, it had under its jurisdiction eight prefectures, three directly-ruled counties and one directly-ruled department.
 In 1927, the national government established Nanjing as the capital and set Nanjing and Shanghai which were both within the jurisdiction of Jiangsu as special cities directly under the rule of the central government.

 In June 1949, the whole province of Jiangsu was liberated.
 Subei (north Jiangsu), Sunan (south Jiangsu) and Nanjing were established as three provincial-level administrative regions.
-Later in January 1953, the three regions were integrated into Jiangsu Province whose capital was set in Nanjing.
-The Province governed six cities including Nanjing, Wuxi, Xuzhou, Changzhou, Suzhou and Nantong as well as eight special regions including Songjiang, Suzhou, Zhenjiang, Yangzhou, Nantong, Huaiyin, Yancheng and Xuzhou.
-In 1983, Jiangsu adopted the city-ruling-county system and set up 11 cities, namely Nanjing, Wuxi, Xuzhou, Changzhou, Suzhou, Nantong, Lianyungang, Huaiyin (renamed as Huai’an in 2001), Yancheng, Yangzhou and Zhenjiang.
+Later in January 1953, the three regions were integrated into Jiangsu Province whose capital city was set in Nanjing.
+The Province governed six cities of Nanjing, Wuxi, Xuzhou, Changzhou, Suzhou and Nantong as well as eight special regions of Songjiang, Suzhou, Zhenjiang, Yangzhou, Nantong, Huaiyin, Yancheng and Xuzhou.
+In 1983, Jiangsu adopted the system of cities administering counties and set up 11 cities, namely, Nanjing, Wuxi, Xuzhou, Changzhou, Suzhou, Nantong, Lianyungang, Huaiyin (renamed as Huai’an in 2001), Yancheng, Yangzhou and Zhenjiang.
 In 1996, another two cities of Taizhou and Suqian were founded.
-By the end of 2023, there had been 13 prefecture-level cities in Jiangsu.
+At present, there are 13 prefecture-level cities in Jiangsu.